deep110/deep110.github.io/articles/_posts/2019-01-13-implementing-2D-game-engine.markdown

 </code></pre>

 <br>
-Hopefully you can begin to understand the basics of writing a game engine, and again you can find the code [here](https://github.com/deep110/LucidEngine).
+Hopefully you can now begin to understand the basics of writing a game engine, and again you can find the code [here](https://github.com/deep110/LucidEngine).
 I have tried to include most of the topics that are absolutely required to implement a working demo.
 Now you can read up articles for specific topics to understand them more and how it will benefit your implementation.

 #### Image and Other Credits
-* Wikipidea
+* Wikipedia
 * [ResearchGate](https://www.researchgate.net/figure/Spatial-partition-of-a-2D-scene-using-a-quadtree-subdivision_fig2_236611845)
 * [GameDevTuts](https://gamedevelopment.tutsplus.com/tutorials/collision-detection-using-the-separating-axis-theorem--gamedev-169)